 (4) Notwithstanding anything in this section, the CEO may, if in the opinion of the CEO, the necessity of the case so requires, order any private hospital which the CEO deems unsafe to be closed forthwith and thereupon the hospital shall be closed accordingly until the CEO by order in writing permits the private hospital to be opened.

-[Section 26G inserted by No. 53 of 1985 s.
-22; amended by No. 28 of 2006 s.
+[Section 26G inserted: No. 53 of 1985 s.
+22; amended: No. 28 of 2006 s.
 264.]

 26H.
 State Administrative Tribunal may review decisions under s.
 26F and 26FA